ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 This is something that could easily be scripted in one of a variety of ways - this is left as an exercise for the reader!
 By the end, you should have a set of calibration parsets *caldata-BEAM0.dat* through *caldata-BEAM8.dat*.
 These will be used to calibrate the individual beam images that will be made next.

+Note that something you can not do is run this as an MPI job trying to get each processor to process a separate beam -- **ccalibrator** does not work this way.
+The bandpass calibrator **cbpcalibrator** has more flexibility in distributed processing, but we don't need it here as the simulated data has no bandpass structure in the corruption.

 Channel averaging
 -----------------